JhonnFy/Sales_System/README.md

 3. Submit a pull request.

 ## License
-Specify the license under which the project is distributed.
+This project is licensed under the MIT License - see the LICENSE file for details.